 The Organization sponsors a 403(b) pension plan covering, substantially, all of its employees.
 Each employee's total contribution may not exceed the maximum allowable under current regulations.
 The Organization matches the first 2% of eligible compensation contributed by the employee.
 The Organization also pays all administrative costs of this plan.
 All beneficiaries of the 403(b) plan are responsible for their own plan investment decisions.
-Matching contributions under this plan totaled \$6,354 and \$6,127 for the years ended December 31, 2021 and 2020, respectively.
+Matching contributions under this plan totaled \$10,352 and \$6,354 for the years ended December 31, 2022 and 2021, respectively and is included in employee benefits on the consolidated statement of financial expenses.